I’ve never seen anything like this in my lifetime. The novel coronavirus (COVID-19) pandemic disrupting life as we know it.

 We all need to make some massive changes to our daily routine and rapidly adopt healthy habits in an effort to avoid getting sick and potentially dying from the virus.

 That’s where we come in.
 It’s clear we have to adjust our lifestyle for a while until we get past this pandemic.
-While we can’t make you stay indoors (please do) to stay safe and stop the spread of the virus, we can offer a safe, reliable, disposable, breathable, inexpensive, FDA approved Level 3 face mask with greater than 98% filtration protection against particles as small as 0.1 microns in size.
+While we can’t make you stay indoors (please do when possible) to stay safe and stop the spread of the virus, we can offer a safe, reliable, disposable, breathable, inexpensive, FDA approved Level 3 face mask with greater than 98% filtration protection against particles as small as 0.1 microns in size.
 (A grain of dust is 5-1000 microns.)

 Our masks are not surgical grade N95 masks (with 99.9% filtration) that doctors and healthcare workers require to interact with infected patients.
 Let’s save those for the brave healthcare workers on the front line.
 Our masks are the next best option – and highly recommended protection for the rest of us when going outside.